Shreyas4991/Eventloop/README.md

         * This is where you register your initial set of event handlers.
 Watching I/O actions and calling trigger on the corresponding events with a pointer to an object containing your arguments is your job as of now
 * To compile and produce the executable you need to link all the objects in build.
 The flag `-I src/` is essential in the compile command.

-Your file with all the objects in the build directory The file `test/testevent/sampleevmain` is a good example of working with this.
+Compile your file with all the objects in the build directory.
+The file `test/testevent/sampleevmain` is a good example of working with this. and it's compile command can be seen in the `Makefile` in `test/testevent`

 ## Issues to fix
 ### Serious: